hetzneronline/community-content/tutorial-template.md

 SPDX-License-Identifier: MIT
 path: "/tutorials/tutorial-template"
 slug: "tutorial-template"
-date: "2021-01-01"
+date: "2023-01-01"
-title: "A great Tutorial Template! :+1:"
+title: "A great Tutorial Template!"
 short_description: "This is a tutorial template, including metadata (the first few lines before the actual tutorial).
 Please fill in as much as possible.
-If you don't know what to put somewhere, just leave it empty, the Community manager will fill it for you."
+If you don't know what to put somewhere, just leave it empty, the Community Manager will fill it for you.
+Your description should be less than 160 characters."
 tags: ["Development", "Lang:Go", "Lang:JS"]
 author: "Your Name"
 author_link: "https://github.com/....."